xeneta/ratestask/README.md

 * List and describe the tool(s) used, and why they were chosen for the task.

+* The configuration file `rates/config.py` has some defaults that will most likely change depending on the solution.
+It would be beneficial to have a way of more dynamically pass in config values.

 * Provide any instructions needed to run the automation solution in `README.md`.

-* If you have any questions, don't hesitate to ask us.
+* If you have any questions, please don't hesitate to ask us.

 * We would like your feedback - Let us know how much time you spent on the task or about any difficulties you run into.

 # Theoretical section
 In this section we are seeking high-level answers, using a couple of paragraphs for each question.

-## Setting the task into production
+## Deploying the service for production
 Consider the following statements:

-* Please describe what you would like to change — if anything —  to make the provided solution properly scaleable and deployable for a production environment.
+* Please describe what you would like to change — if anything —  to make the provided solution properly scalable and deployable for a production environment.
 * Are there any caveats or shortcomings a developer using the solution would need to know.

 ## Extended service